k3karthic/ansible__busy-behind-nat/README.md

 One can configure a free static hostname for the OpenVPN server using the Ansible playbook at [https://github.com/k3karthic/ansible__oci-ydns](https://github.com/k3karthic/ansible__oci-ydns).

-## Dynamic Inventory

-This playbook uses the Oracle [Ansible Inventory Plugin](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/ansibleinventoryintro.htm) to dynamically populate public Ubuntu instances.

-Public instances with are assumed to have a freeform tag `openvpn_service: yes`.

-## Configuration

-1. Modify `inventory/oracle.oci.yml`
-    1. specify the region where you have deployed your server on Oracle Cloud.
-    1. Configure the authentication as per the [Oracle Guide](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm#SDK_and_CLI_Configuration_File).
-1. Set username and ssh authentication in `inventory/group_vars/all.yml`.
-2. Set username and password for YDNS in `inventory/group_vars/ydns.yml` using the sample `inventory/group_vars/ydns.yml.sample`.

 ## PKI Setup

 To allow the OpenVPN server and clients to securely communicate with each other we need to establish a Public Key Infrastructure (PKI).
 A key signing server is used to generate and sign certificates that the OpenVPN server and client will use for authentication.